 How Self-Training Works

 Self-training algorithms train a model to fit pseudo labels predicted by another previously learned supervised model.
-Self-training algorithms have been successful in the past for learning using neural networks with unlabeled data.
+These algorithms have been successful in the past for learning using neural networks with unlabeled data.

 Self-training consists of a few key points:

-4. The classifier is retrained using the new labeled dataset.
+- The classifier is retrained using the newly labeled dataset.

 Self-training leverages the structure of the labeled dataset to discover a suitable separation hypersurface.
 After this process, the unlabeled sample is evaluated, and the points classified with sufficiently large confidence are included in the new training set- this procedure is replicated until every data point is classified.